sameer2210/SpandaVidya/frontend/README.md

-Naadi-raksha — Ayurvedic AI Chat Assistant
+SpandaVidyaAi — Ayurvedic AI Chat Assistant
 🌿 Project Overview

-Naadi-raksha is a modern AI-powered chat application that responds like an Ayurvedic doctor (Vaidya).
+SpandaVidyaAi is a modern AI-powered chat application that responds like an Ayurvedic doctor (Vaidya).
 It blends classical Ayurvedic knowledge with Google Gemini AI to provide natural, context-aware wellness guidance through a clean, minimal chat interface.